KampfBallerina/MoreRealisticLaundering/NexusInfo.md

 - Not compatible with most mods that modify the Deliveries App (e.g. [url=https://www.nexusmods.com/schedule1/mods/521]DeliveryApp Improvements[/url])
 - Custom app takes long to be visible: Allows other mods to load their custom apps before

-[size=5]What's new in Version 1.2.0?[/size]
+[size=5]What's new in Version 1.2.1?[/size]
-- Enhancement for Ray's Real Estate: Now also supports private properties
-- Dialogue Adaptions for Donna (Motel Owner) and Ming (Sweatshop Owner)
-- Missing fields in the MoreRealisticLaundering.json will now be added instead of simply using the default values.
+- Introducing `Hyland Auto` where you can now adjust the prices for all Vehicles that you can buy
+- Vehicle Price Support for Legit Mode
+- Adaption of all Vehicle Price Signs dynamically
+- Fixed that Ray's Real Estate was not appearing, when all 4 businesses where already bought (will now always appear)
+- Preparations for Skateboard Shop support (outlook)

 [center][img]https://github.com/user-attachments/assets/7841e4b3-8fc0-431a-b5c0-a2e5938faf49[/img][/center]